pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 - The default shell for the root user is Dash.
 It does not have the same niceties as Bash (particularly tab completion) and so while I've omitted the invocations to focus on the key aspects, I strongly recommend running `bash` after every reboot.

-- If you're not using WiFi, feel free to skip this step.
+- If you're not using Wi-Fi, feel free to skip this step.

 We need to find out the name of our wireless device.
 It's probably something like `wlan0` but for the rest of this post, I'll refer to it as `<device>`.